 Plan for Success.
 Following are many resources that can help you succeed in four critically important aspects of your graduate school experience.

 Plan for Success.
-There are many ways graduate students can plan for a successful and fruitful academic career.
+There are many ways graduate students can plan for a successful and fruitful career.
 One is through the development of an Individual Development Plan (IDP).
 Click here to access WMU’s Plan It 4-Ward IDP tool Following are many resources that can help you succeed in four critically important aspects of your graduate school experience.

 Where can I get help making my graduate career financially feasible and possibly more affordable?